• Skip to primary navigation

 roasted corn on the cob on a tray.

-For this air fryer corn on the cob recipe, I used shucked corn, brushed them with some oil and then roasted them in the air fryer.
+I used shucked corn, brushed them with some oil and then roasted them in the air fryer.
 It caramelizes the kernels perfectly without firing up your out door grill to make your favorite summer dishes.

 Compound butter is butter mixed with flavorful aromatics and spices.
 As the butter melts into the warm kernels, it adds complex flavor profiles.